 The Rock Creek Montessori School is a five day per week program.
 The main goal of the program is to help children develop a rapport with their environment and to support them as they develop physical, social and intellectual independence.
 The teacher follows each child’s progress and presents carefully designed lessons and materials on a one-to-one basis as the child is ready.
 The following areas of exploration are included in the classrooms.

 The classroom is a language-rich environment.
 Through a variety of language activities and materials, the children become familiar with sounds and symbols and begin the process of writing which naturally leads to reading.
 The children are also encouraged to form opinions and to express themselves verbally.

-By having a Montessori Primary teacher and a Montessori Toddler Assistant who are native Spanish speakers we can provide a true language immersion environment.
-Throughout the day Montessori lessons are given in both Spanish and English.
-This gives the children the opportunity for quicker language acquisition and fluency.
+Throughout the day students in both the Toddler Program and the Primary Program have the opportunity to interact in both Spanish and English.
+Several of our Montessori assistants are native Spanish speakers giving us the opportunity to provide a true language immersion environment.
+This allows the children quicker language acquisition and fluency.

 The children begin to explore mathematical relationships by manipulating concrete materials that are designed to isolate a concept and prepare them for abstract reasoning.
 The goals of the program are for each child to develop a love of numbers, problem-solving strategies, computational skills and confidence in using numbers in everyday life.

 Through practical life activities, children acquire many daily living skills: preparing food, fastening clothes and caring for the environment.
 These activities also help the children extend their powers of concentration, develop coordination, and build ideas of sequence and logic.